PosterGen: Aesthetic-Aware Multi-Modal Paper-to-Poster Generation via Multi-Agent LLMs: Introduction

 \section{Introduction}

-Academic communication typically falls into three types of mediums: papers, oral presentations, and posters.
-Among these options, the poster is often not a popular option.
-Many researchers find the process of creating a poster to be time-consuming and troublesome.
-They often suffer from spending significant efforts on the deliberate design of an academic poster.
-However, the importance of a good poster is often underestimated.
-Compared to an oral presentation, a poster can more effectively attract an audience that is specifically interested in the research work.
-It also provides a medium for direct, one-on-one dialogue between the audience and the authors~\citep{faulkes2021better}.
-Therefore, an automatic, end-to-end method for generating academic posters is important to address this challenge, and promote more efficient communication during scientific conferences.
+Academic posters serve as an indispensable venue for fast, visual, and interactive research communication for conferences, as they provide a medium for direct, one-on-one dialogue between the target audience and the authors~\citep{faulkes2021better}.
+However, many researchers suffer from spending significant efforts and time on the deliberate design of an academic poster.
+Therefore, there is urgent need for an automatic method for generating high-quality academic posters that can significantly relieve manual burdens.

-The automatic generation of commercial posters has received significant research attention~\citep{chen2025posta,chen2025postercraft,gao2025postermaker}.
-In contrast, research on academic poster generation is less explored.
-Early works on academic posters often used neural models~\citep{qiang2016learning,qiang2019learning,xu2022posterbot}.
+Although the automatic generation of commercial posters has received significant research attention~\citep{chen2025posta,chen2025postercraft,gao2025postermaker}, research on academic poster generation is far less explored.
+Early works on academic posters often used neural models~\citep{qiang2019learning,xu2022posterbot}.
 Other works focused on specific sub-tasks like layout generation~\citep{wang2024scipostlayout} or text summarization~\citep{saxena2025postersum,liu2022character}.
-These methods often produce posters with quality issues, such as severe visual overlap~\citep{yao2025scipg}, and require further manual adjustment.
+These methods often produce posters with quality issues, such as content overflow~\citep{qiang2019learning}, and require further manual adjustment.
 Recently, LLM-powered multi-agent systems have shown strong performance on solving complex tasks.
-P2P~\citep{sun2025p2p} and PosterAgent~\citep{pang2025paper2poster} were the first to apply this approach to academic poster generation.
+P2P~\citep{sun2026pp} and PosterAgent~\citep{pang2025paperposter} were the first to apply this approach to academic poster generation.
 However, their works do not sufficiently consider aesthetics and design principles, e.g., well-organized layout design that ensures natural reading flow, and styling choices for color and typography to present visual hierarchy.

-In this work, we propose a new multi-agent framework that is guided by the design principles, which is further discussed in Section~\ref{sec::method}.
-Our multi-agent system adopts a workflow of specialist agents that mirrors a professional design process.
-It begins with a \textbf{Parser Agent} that extracts and structures all content from the source paper.
-Following this, the \textbf{Curator Agent} designs a narrative-based storyboard, which the \textbf{Layout Agent} then transforms into a spatially balanced, three-column layout.
-The \textbf{Styling Agents} subsequently apply a harmonious color palette and a hierarchical typographic system to ensure aesthetic coherence.
-This methodology is designed to generate a well-designed poster that minimizes the need for manual fine-tuning.